remorae/eagle-overlord/README.md

 I created, hosted, and used this bot over the course of many years starting in April 2017.
 Since I am long since graduated, responsibility is currently shifting to active students.

+History does not reflect origin commit dates; it was altered when I moved accounts.

 # Architecture

 The bot is written in Typescript, uses the Discord.js library, and runs on Node.